-The lack of materials on the details of running human experiments can lead to a gap between theory and practice, which is particularly acute in cognitive science done outside of psychology departments.
-Consequently, labs frequently must not only impart these practical skills to students informally but also must address misunderstandings arising from this divorce of theory and practice in their formal education.
-Researchers in psychology often end up appalled by the lack of this common but undocumented sense when behavioral research is reported by researchers outside of psychology.
-This tutorial provides practical advice on how to run studies for beginning students and researchers coming starting to run studies.
+The lack of materials on the details of running human experiments can lead to a gap between theory and practice, which is particularly acute in cognitive science experiments done outside of psychology departments.
+The details about how to run the studies themselves, how to interact with subjects and other tacit knowledge about how to run a study, are often not available and either learned through trial and error, or available only through apprenticeship in a psychology or HCI lab.
+Researchers in psychology thus often end up appalled by the lack of this common but undocumented sense when behavioral research is performed and reported by researchers outside of psychology.